Asymptotics for the Enumeration of Commuting Matrices over Finite Fields: Cohen--Lenstra series and the nilpotent classes

 for all $\varepsilon > 0$.
 As a result, for all $\varepsilon > 0$, we find the claimed bound. \end{proof}

-\section{Cohen--Lenstra Series and the Nilpotent Classes}
+\section{Cohen--Lenstra series and the nilpotent classes}

 Since its discovery, Feit and Fine's generating function \eqref{eq:Power-series} has been reproved by other means such as the motivic Donaldson--Thomas theory \cite{BM2015}.
-More recently, Huang \cite{Hua2023} placed such counting problems into the framework of Cohen--Lenstra series \cite{CL1984}.
-Simply speaking, Huang considered \emph{(generalized) Cohen--Lenstra series}, which are defined as
+More recently, Huang~\cite{Hua2023} placed such counting problems into the framework of Cohen--Lenstra series \cite{CL1984}.
+Simply speaking, Huang considered \emph{$($generalized$)$ Cohen--Lenstra series}, which are defined as

-where $M$ runs over all isomorphism classes of finite $R$-modules and $R$ is a commutative ring containing the finite field $\mathbb{F}_{p^r}$ such that the above series is well-defined\footnote{The original Cohen--Lenstra series in \cite{CL1984} are defined for $R$ a Dedekind domain over $\mathbb{F}_{p^r}$.}.
-A more general setting was later provided by Huang in \cite{Hua2024}.
-Note that, by \eqref{eq:GL-identity}, the relation \eqref{eq:Power-series} corresponds to the Cohen--Lenstra series (see also item 3 in Huang's list in \cite[p.~27]{Hua2023}):
+where $M$ runs over all isomorphism classes of finite $R$-modules and $R$ is a commutative ring containing the finite field $\mathbb{F}_{p^r}$ such that the above series is well-defined.\footnote{The original Cohen--Lenstra series in \cite{CL1984} are defined for $R$ a Dedekind domain over $\mathbb{F}_{p^r}$.} A more general setting was later provided by Huang in \cite{Hua2024}.
+Note that, by \eqref{eq:GL-identity}, the relation \eqref{eq:Power-series} corresponds to the Cohen--Lenstra series (see also Huang's list in \cite[p.~27, item 3]{Hua2023}):

 where, as usual, $\Mat_n(\mathbb{F}_{p^r})$ denotes the set of $n\times n$ matrices over $\mathbb{F}_{p^r}$.
-In this setting, we may generalize $R$ to count commuting varieties (i.e., subvarieties of $XY - YX = 0$) over a finite field; see \cite[p.~40, Proposition 4.3]{Hua2023}.
-However, these Cohen--Lenstra series in general do not admit a product form and mostly behave multisum-like, see \cite[(1.14) and (1.15)]{Hua2023}.
+In this setting, we may generalize $R$ to count commuting varieties (i.e., subvarieties of $XY - YX = 0$) over a finite field; see \cite[p.~40, Proposition~4.3]{Hua2023}.
+However, these Cohen--Lenstra series in general do not admit a product form and mostly behave multisum-like; see \cite[equations~(1.14) and (1.15)]{Hua2023}.
 Therefore, our method of proof used for Theorem~\ref{T:QAsymp} does not apply.
-To work out new methods to deal with these products would be worthwhile.

-In the meantime, we can restrict the enumeration of commuting square matrix pairs to nilpotent classes.
+To work out new methods to deal with these series would be worthwhile.
+Failing this, we restrict to the easier problem of enumerating commuting square matrix pairs in nilpotent classes.
 Let

-In the simplest cases, due to Fine and Herstein \cite{FH1958} and Fulman and Guralnick \cite{FG18}, we still have product-like generating functions similar to \eqref{eq:Power-series}.
+In the simplest cases, due to Fine and Herstein~\cite{FH1958} and Fulman and Guralnick~\cite{FG18}, we still have product-like generating functions similar to \eqref{eq:Power-series}.
 In terms of the Cohen--Lenstra series, the two cases may be written as follows: